ekjyotshinh/ekjyotshinh/README.md

 # Hi, I'm Ekjyot Singh Shinh 👋

-I am a passionate computer science student at California State University, Sacramento, with a strong interest in software engineering, algorithms, and deep learning.
-I am actively seeking new opportunities to contribute to the tech field and continuously grow as a developer.
+I’m a Software Developer and Computer Science graduate from California State University, Sacramento (GPA 3.92) with experience building production-grade backend systems, distributed services, and full-stack applications.
+I’m passionate about system design, high-performance computing, and building scalable software.

-Currently, I am working on **ChemTrack**, a mobile app designed to help educational institutions manage their chemical inventories, ensuring safety and efficiency.
-Additionally, I’m diving into deep learning with PyTorch and exploring parallel computing using CUDA to optimize complex processes.
+I’m currently working as a Software Developer at the Office of Water Programs, where I build secure backend services, payment systems, microservices, and distributed components used across multiple production applications.

-In my role as a **Software Developer Intern** at the **Office of Water Programs**, I've worked on engineering secure systems and optimizing backend processes to enhance user experience.
-I’m also conducting research on parallel algorithms for the Sequential Ordering Problem (SOP) solver, aiming to increase the speed and efficiency of algorithms.
+Alongside my work, I conduct research in parallel Branch & Bound algorithms for the Sequential Ordering Problem (SOP), improving performance through load balancing and LKH-based optimization techniques.

 Feel free to explore my repositories, or reach out to me if you’re interested in collaborating, discussing tech, or just having a chat!